 - an online application for admission;

-- two sets of official transcripts from all colleges and universities attended, other than Sacramento State; and
+- one set of official transcripts from all colleges and universities attended, other than Sacramento State; and

 - Graduate Record Examination scores, aptitude portion only.

-At the same time, each applicant should forward to the Graduate Coordinator in Political Science the following:
+At the same time, each applicant should submit the following supplemental application: